Awhile back my friend John L Moore said, “Those people who tried to bury you didn’t know you were a seed”. That’ll preach.

-When I was in elementary school I ran smack dab into the scorn of a pack of mean girls.
-One snippy little miss announced to our circle that she was planning her birthday sleepover (and inviting everyone but me).
+When I was in elementary school I ran smack dab into the scorn of a pack of little mean girls.
+One snippy girl announced to our circle that she was planning her birthday sleepover (and inviting everyone but me).
 That hurt, but I wouldn’t give her the satisfaction of knowing.
 I smiled and joined in with the others, trying to convince a parent her daughter should be allowed to attend.
 They meant to bury me.
 But I was a seed.
 I don’t remember her having the party, and today, I don’t see a single one of those mean girls anywhere – not even on Facebook.

 Then there was a time when I was rejected by small minds, little people who were born and raised in a small community (because I wasn’t).
 They buried me in a little box labeled, “not from here, not one of us”.
 Ultimately, that so offended kinder, gentler, more perceptive folks, other newcomers, and the press, that I was elected to office with 68% of the vote.
 My seed sprouted and my roots went deep.